Tech-at-DU/Flask-Playlister/P08-Adding-Bootstrap/content.md

 > [info]
 >
-> For ease of linkage in this tutorial, we will be using version 4.3.1 of Bootstrap, and the appropriate resources that are needed to support that version of Bootstrap.
+> For ease of linkage in this tutorial, we will be using **version 4.3.1 of Bootstrap**, and the appropriate resources that are needed to support that version of Bootstrap.
 >
 > If you would like to use the latest version of Bootstrap, visit their [website](https://getbootstrap.com) to find the latest version and the resources that it needs to use the BootstrapCDN.
+Make sure you update all the links in the appropriate places.

 # Adding a Navbar